 Now here is where the “wandering around” part comes in.
 You may join in or just observe what we call “the Peace,” a time to shake hands with a neighbor, and to greet those with whom you are worshiping, by simply saying to them “Peace”.
 Some people will leave the pew to exchange the Peace with others.
 Soon everyone is back in their seats.

 After the Peace, the service transitions to Holy Communion.
 This is bread and wine, which Episcopalians believe become the body and blood of our savior Jesus Christ, after they are consecrated or blessed.
-You will see the priest preparing the altar for communion, assisted by the Acolytes and two people in white robes who serve as Eucharistic Ministers.
+You will see the priest preparing the altar for communion, assisted by the Acolytes and another person in white robes who serves as a Eucharistic Minister.

 Once everyone has received Communion, we then say the post-Communion prayer together, some kneel, some sit, either is okay.
 Then the priest will invite anyone that would like a blessing for a birthday, anniversary, and thanksgiving/personal prayer request, to raise their hand.
 The blessings are often followed by applause from folks.
 We then share our announcements from the bulletin insert.
 This will give you an idea of what is happening in our parish.